Coordinators: Dragan Damjanovic (email@example.com), Aleksander Lupienko (firstname.lastname@example.org)Read Session abstract

 History, national identity, architecture and urban role in the last Royal Palaces in Europe

-The Cathedral, Cooking Pot of the Nation.
-Races and People in Eugčne Viollet-le-Duc’s work.
+The Cathedral as the Nation's Cooking Pot.
+Races and People in Eugčne Viollet-le-Duc’s work ans discourse.

 The discovery of Christian built heritage.
 Representing national continuity in 19th century Athens.